 - Not be sold, lent, or disposed of in any other way for the duration of your stay

-However, first arrivals seeking this exemption must have a work contract whose term isn’t less than two years.
-You must also not have resided in Kenya before your arrival other than on a temporary non-resident visa.
+However, as a first arrival seeking this exemption, you must NOT have resided in Kenya before your arrival other than on a temporary non-resident visa.
 Additionally, you shouldn’t have been granted a similar exemption before.

-2. Returning Residents Must Also Fulfil Certain Conditions to Import Used Household Goods and Effects Duty-Free
+2. Returning Residents Must Meet Conditions for Duty Exemption on Household Goods and Personal Effects

-Returning Kenyans can also enjoy duty-free importation of their household goods and personal effects provided the following conditions are met:
+Returning Kenyans moving to Kenya from Dubai can also enjoy duty-free importation of their household goods and personal effects provided they meet the following conditions:

-- You must be over 18 years old if you intend to change residence and come back to Kenya
+- You must be over 18 years old if you intend to change residence and move back to Kenya

-- You must not have visited Kenya for a cumulative sum of more than 90 days in the last 2 years before the last date you entered the country
+- You must not have visited Kenya for a cumulative sum of more than 90 days in the last 2 years before the last date you enter the country

 - You must have a valid and original passport (if your passport was issued within the last two years, you’ll need to provide the older passport too)

-3. Diplomats Qualify for Duty-Free Exemptions When Importing Household Goods and Personal Effects
+3. Diplomats Qualify for Duty Exemptions on Household Goods and Personal Effects

 Diplomats wishing to import alcohol must process the Pro 1A form and, like the Pro 1B, get it approved by the Ministry of Foreign Affairs.
 Apart from the Pro 1B and 1A (when applicable) forms, diplomats must also have these documents: